On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On perfectly generated weight structures and torsion pairs

 Next, assertion I.\ref{ilscperw} (combined with Remark \ref{revenmorews}(1)) implies that to prove assertion III.2 it suffices to verify that $s$ restricts to $\cu^{\be}$ for all large enough regular $\be\ge \al$.

-Now we choose some $L_sM$ for all $M\in \obj \cu^\al$, and choose for $\al'$ a regular cardinal such that all elements of $L_s\cp$ belong to $\cu^{\al'}$ (see Remark \ref{rbecomp}(2)).
+Now we choose some $L_sM$ for all $M\in \obj \cu^\al$, and and take a regular cardinal $\al'$ such that all elements of $L_s\cp$ belong to $\cu^{\al'}$ (see Remark \ref{rbecomp}(2)).
 Then for any regular $\be\ge {\al'}$ the pair $s$ restricts to $\cu^{\be}$, since the corresponding weight decompositions exist according to the "furthermore" part of Proposition \ref{ppcoprws}(\ref{icopr7p}). \end{proof}

 \begin{rema} 1.
 Our theorem suggests that it makes sense to define (at least) two distinct notions of $\be$-well generatedness for smashing torsion pairs and weight structures in an $\al$-well generated category $\cu$.
 One may say that $s$ is {\it weakly $\be$-well generated} for some regular $\be\ge \al$ if it is generated by a perfect set of $\be$-compact objects. $s$ is {\it strongly $\be$-well generated} if in addition to this condition, $s$ restricts to $\cu^\be$.